Categories

 Which way should I go now?

 From the beginning I have been open with the students about the process – and the fact that we don’t really know what will happen or how we are going to it.
-I frame it not as my research but rather our research, and with the aim of creating a space for ‘participatory action research’ (Lenette, 2024), I want to share the decision making at different stages of the research design.
+I frame it not as my research but rather our research, and with the aim of creating a space for (albeit partially*) ‘participatory action research’ (Lenette, 2024), I want to try to share the decision making at different stages of the research design.
 In conversation with a Chinese student I presented my dilemma and she suggested that a focus group would likely yield deeper insights as I would be able to elicit more from participants and they would be able to engage with each other’s responses (this cross-cultural spoken interactivity is also a key teaching aim of my lesson design).

 Whilst we still don’t know what will happen or how exactly we will get there, having reflected on this moment, I feel that I am more confident to begin the ascent into the foothills.